ianthetechie/SwiftCGI/README.md

 and have since rewritten a lot of things to be more "Swifty."
 I chose this path because I don't want to re-invent the wheel.
 I may do a Swift wrapper around a canonical C implementation in the future to ensure the correctness of the implementation.

-# Getting Started
+# Quick Start
-1. Clone the repo
+1. Clone the demo project from [ianthetechie/SwiftCGI-Demo](https://github.com/ianthetechie/SwiftCGI-Demo).
-2. Open the SwiftCGI Demo workspace
+2. Open the SwiftCGI Demo project.
-3. Switch the target to SwiftCGIDemo if necessary
-4. Run the project
+3. Run the project
-5. [RECOMMENDED] Configure nginx to serve fcgi from your application (a full nginx tutorial may come later if I get bored, but for now, the following nginx.conf snippet should suffice...
+4. [RECOMMENDED] Configure nginx to serve fcgi from your application (a full nginx tutorial may come later if I get bored, but for now, the following nginx.conf snippet should suffice...
 Put this inside your server block).
    Alternatively, you may use the embedded HTTP server scheme, which starts a (rather expreimental a this point) local HTTP server, which can be used to get started.
 I do NOT recommend this for serious use though.
 SwiftCGI is